Webpage created: November 13, 2019

 It is not clear whether these people were resident in the hostel, or were in the YMCA's shelter, or just happened to be in the area of the YMCA when the bombs fell.

 For the remainder of the War the YMCA was housed at Peverell Park Villa, the home of Mr Henry Hurrell JP, in what was then Tavistock Road at Peverell Corner.
-It fitted in well with the Doctor Barnardo's Home next door at Welby and the St Gregory's Church of England Home for Waifs and Strays at Highbury, on the corner with Ham Lane.
+It fitted in well with the Doctor Barnardo's Home next door at Welby and the Saint Gregory's Church of England Home for Waifs and Strays at Highbury, on the corner with Ham Lane.

 During the Second World War the YMCA along with some 30 other organisations operated mobile canteens, some of which ventured out on to Dartmoor to search out those taking shelter away from the City.
 It was reported by the Western Evening Herald that to ensure a steady supply of milk to the City, farmers were calling their cows to milking much earlier than they used to.